shaleshdutt1006/spring-employee-payroll/README.md

 UseCase12-Ability to throw User Friendly Errors in case Employee Id is not found in Employee Payroll App.
 Define a Custom Exception for Employee Not Found and through when Employee Id is passed as parameter.
 Handle such Exceptions in @ExceptionHandler method for EmployeePayrollException class.

+USeCase13-Ability to get employee by its department using custom query in repository